digital-asset/daml/docs/source/triggers/index.rst

    :start-after: -- TRIGGER_BEGIN
    :end-before: -- TRIGGER_END

-Now we can move on to the most complex part of our DAML trigger, the implementation of ``copyRule``.
+Now we can move on to the most complex part of our DAML trigger, the implementation of ``copyRule``:
-First let’s take a look at the signature:

 .. literalinclude:: ./template-root/src/CopyTrigger.daml
    :language: daml
    :start-after: -- RULE_SIGNATURE_BEGIN
    :end-before: -- RULE_SIGNATURE_END

-We will need the party and the ACS to get the ``Original`` contracts where we are the owner, the ``Subscriber`` contracts where we are in the ``subscribedTo`` field and the ``Copy`` contracts where we are the ``owner`` of the corresponding ``Original``.
+We use the ``party`` and the ACS to get the ``Original`` contracts where we are the owner, the ``Subscriber`` contracts where we are in the ``subscribedTo`` field and the ``Copy`` contracts where we are the ``owner`` of the corresponding ``Original``.

-The commands in flight will be useful to avoid sending the same command multiple times if ``copyRule`` is run multiple times before we get the corresponding transaction.
-Note that DAML triggers are expected to be designed such that they can cope with this, e.g., after a restart or a crash where the commands in flight do not contain commands in flight from before the restart, so this is an optimization rather than something required for them to function correctly.
+The commands in flight will be useful to avoid sending the same command multiple times if ``copyRule`` is run multiple times before we receive the corresponding transaction completion.
+This is purely an optimization rather than something required for the trigger to function correctly.
+In general, triggers need to be designed such that multiple concurrent submussions of the same command do not cause problems.
+For instance, when a trigger crashes the commands in flight get lost and are not available after a restart.

 First, we get all ``Subscriber``, ``Original`` and ``Copy`` contracts from the ACS.
-For that, the DAML trigger API provides a ``getTemplates`` function that given the ACS will return a list of all contracts of a given type.
+For that, the DAML trigger API provides a ``getTemplates`` function that given the ACS will return a list of all contracts of a given template type.

 .. literalinclude:: ./template-root/src/CopyTrigger.daml
    :language: daml